Books stacked under a tree.

 Curriculum Overview

-Each year we welcome approximately 1400 students from 11 health science programs and counting.
+Each year we welcome approximately 1600 students from 12 health and social care programs and counting.
 The programs range in length from 2 years to 4 years.
-There are approximately 4200 students involved in the UofT IPE Curriculum at a time.
+There are approximately 4400 students involved in the UofT IPE Curriculum at a time.

 Through continued collaboration and engagement between the Centre for Advancing Collaborative Healthcare & Education (CACHE), faculty at the University of Toronto and practice partners, all health professional students have the opportunity to develop collaborative competencies through the integrated developmental Interprofessional Education Curriculum in both the university and practice settings.